Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Abstract

 \section{Abstract}

-We develop in this paper a general framework for constructing higher-order, unconditionally energy-stable exponential time differencing Runge–Kutta (ETDRK) methods applicable to a large class of gradient flows.
-Specifically, we identify a set of sufficient conditions that ETDRK schemes need to satisfy to maintain the original energy dissipation.
-Our analysis reveals that commonly used third-order and fourth-order ETDRK schemes fail to meet these conditions, and we construct new third-order ETDRK schemes which satisfy these conditions and thus guarantee the unconditional energy dissipation.
-We conduct extensive numerical experiments with these new schemes to verify their accuracy, stability, behavior under large time steps, long-term evolution, and adaptive time stepping strategy for various gradient flows.
+In this paper, we develop a general framework for constructing higher-order, unconditionally energy-stable exponential time differencing Runge–Kutta (ETDRK) methods applicable to a range of gradient flows.
+Specifically, we identify conditions sufficient for ETDRK schemes to maintain the original energy dissipation.
+Our analysis reveals that the widely employed third- and fourth-order ETDRK schemes fail to meet these conditions.
+To address this, we introduce new third-order ETDRK schemes, designed with appropriate stabilization, which satisfy these conditions and thus guarantee the unconditional energy decay property.
+We conduct extensive numerical experiments with these new schemes to verify their accuracy, stability, behavior under large time steps, long-term evolution, and adaptive time stepping strategy across various gradient flows.
+This study is the first to examine the unconditional energy stability of high-order ETDRK methods, and we are optimistic that our framework will enable the development of ETDRK schemes beyond the third order that are unconditionally energy stable.

 .35cm \textbf{Keywords:} exponential time differencing Runge--Kutta method; energy stability; gradient flows; phase-field models

 \textbf{AMS subject classification (2020):} 65M12; 35K20; 35K35; 35K55